 A driver is arrested for driving a vehicle under the influence of alcohol or an illegal controlled substance.

 To be authorized to operate 15 passenger vans, some additional training is required as described below.

-You will receive an email (normally within a week of when you submitted the form) from Educational and Institutional Insurance Administrators, Inc, with the subject line'Your AlertDriving.com Log in ID and Password'.
-The message contains the URL and password you need to log on to take your test.
-Please note that, if you have a junk mail folder set up in your e-mail account, this message may be delivered directly to that folder.You must complete the online training programs within 14 days of receiving the email with your password and log-in information.
+You will receive an email (normally within a week of when you submitted the form) from Albion College, with the subject line 'SafeColleges Online Training'.
+The message contains the URL you need to log on to take your test.
+Please note that, if you have a junk mail folder set up in your e-mail account, this message may be delivered directly to that folder.You must complete the online training programs within 14 days of receiving the email.

-Upon your successful completion of the online training, print your completion certificate and contact the Campus Safety office to schedule your driver training session.You must complete the online training before scheduling a van driver training session.These sessions are conducted on Thursdays between 9:00 a.m. and 3:30 p.m..
+Upon your successful completion of the online training contact the Campus Safety office to schedule your driver training session.You must complete the online training before scheduling a van driver training session.These sessions are conducted on Fridays from 8:00 a.m. - 10:00 a.m. and 2:00 p.m. - 5:00 p.m.
 To schedule a session, call Campus Safety (x0213) and inform the dispatcher that you need to set up a time to drive a College van to complete your van training.
-Training sessions may be administered on days other than Thursdays under special circumstances, and you should contact Ken Snyder () or Carl Field () if you want to schedule van driver training on a day other than Thursday.
+Training sessions may be administered on days other than Fridays under special circumstances, and you should contact Ken Snyder () or Carl Field () if you want to schedule van driver training on a day other than Thursday.